FAMILY

 1. Essential or primary functions:

-1. Stable satisfaction of sex needs:
+i.
+Stable satisfaction of sex needs:

 Sex desire is powerful in human beings.
 Family regulates the sexual behaviour of a man and a woman through marriage.
 Thus, it provides for the satisfaction of the sex need.

-1. Reproduction or Procreation:
+ii.
+Reproduction or Procreation:

-1. Provision of Home:
+iii.
+Provision of Home:

 Family performs the function of providing a home for common living to all its members.
 It is only in a home that children are born and brought up.
 Even if children are born in hospitals in modern times, they are still taken care of and properly nourished in a home.
 Because family or home has no substitute.
 In a home, all the family members live together, and a child is brought up under the strict vigilance of all its members.
 A home provides emotional and psychological support to all its members.
-All the members need a home to live happily with peace, comfort and protection.
+All the members need a home to live happily in peace, comfort, and protection.

-1. Socialization:
+iv.
+Socialization:

-1. Non-essential or secondary functions:
+2. Non-essential or secondary functions:

-1. Economic function:
+i.
+Economic function:

-1. Educational function:
+ii.
+Educational function:

 Another important role of the family is to provide education and enable its members to socialize.
 The family provides the basis for the child’s formative learning.
 Parents teach society’s culture and tradition, the dos and don’ts of society, and its values at home.
 The family is also responsible for the shaping up of the personality of the individual members.

-1. Religious functions:
+iii.
+Religious functions:

-1. Health-related functions:
+iv.
+Health-related functions:

-1. Recreational function:
+v.
+Recreational function:

-1. Cultural functions:
+vi.
+Cultural functions:

 The family also performs several cultural functions as well.
 It preserves different cultural traits.
 Man learns and acquires culture from family and transmits it to succeeding generations.
 That is why family is considered the centre of culture.

-1. Social functions:
+viii.
+Social functions:

 JOINT FAMILY